abajwa-hw/nifi-network-processor/README.md

-- Download to local laptop (not sandbox) xml template for flow that uses ExecuteProcess/EL to parse tcpdump flow from https://www.dropbox.com/s/w13t1e9mruy6atj/TCPDump_example.xml?dl=0
+- Download to local laptop (not sandbox) xml template for flow that uses ExecuteProcess/EL to parse tcpdump flow from https://github.com/abajwa-hw/nifi-network-processor/raw/master/templates/TCPDump_EL_Exmple.xml
-  - TODO: add updated link

 - Launch Nifi by opening http://sandbox.hortonworks.com:9090/nifi

 - Import flow template info Nifi:
   - Import template by clicking on Templates (third icon from right) which will launch the 'Nifi Flow templates' popup
-  - Browse and navigate to where ever you downloaded Twitter_Dashboard.xml on your local machine
+  - Browse and navigate to where ever you downloaded TCPDump_EL_Exmple.xml on your local machine
   - Click Import.
 Now the template should appear in 'Nifi Flow templates' popup window
   - Close the popup window

-- Instantiate the Twitter dashboard template:
+- Instantiate the 'TCPDump EL Example' dashboard template:
   - Drag/drop the Template icon (7th icon form left) onto the canvas so that a picklist popup appears
-  - Select 'TCP dump' and click Add
+  - Select 'TCPDump EL Example' and click Add

 - Run the flow and note what each component is doing
   - TODO: add details

+- Stop the flow using the stop button

 #####  Build custom processor for tcpdump